-Summary of Allowable Medical Expenses from IRS Publication 502 ٠ Surgery and medical procedures that are • Psychiatric treatment necessary, legal, non-cosmetic ٠ Ambulance services and some costs of • Services of medical facilities transportation related to medical expenses • Hospitalization, long-term care, and in- home nursing services • The cost and care of necessary equipment related to a medical condition (e.g., • Prescription medicines and insulin, but not nonprescription medicines even if eyeglasses/lenses, hearing aids, crutches, and artificial teeth) recommended by a doctor • Cost and continuing care of necessary • Improvements to housing directly related to medical needs (e.g., ramps for a wheel chair, handrails) service animals • Medical insurance premiums or the cost of a health maintenance organization (HMO) Note: This chart provides a summary of eligible medical expenses only.
+- Psychiatric treatment - Ambulance services and some costs of transportation related to medical expenses - The cost and care of necessary equipment related to a medical condition (e.g., eyeglasses/lenses, hearing aids, crutches, and artificial teeth) - Cost and continuing care of necessary service animals - Medical insurance premiums or the cost of a health maintenance organization (HMO)

+Note: This chart provides a summary of eligible medical expenses only.
 Detailed information is provided in IRS Publication 502.
 Medical expenses are considered only to the extent they are not reimbursed by insurance or some other source.